Jim Justice: 2016

 In 2015, Justice declared his candidacy for governor of West Virginia in the 2016 election as a member of the Democratic Party.
 He had been a registered member of the Republican Party until changing his registration in February 2015.
 This was his first time running for political office.
-In May 2016, Justice won the Democratic nomination for governor and ran against Republican nominee Bill Cole in the general election.
-On November 8, Justice won the election.

 Justice was endorsed by the United Mine Workers.
+In May 2016, Justice won the Democratic nomination for governor.

+During the general election campaign, Justice campaigned on improving the state's track record on education, encouraging the continued usage of coal, increasing tourism, and tackling the budget deficit and the opioid crisis.
+He refused to endorse Hillary Clinton, the Democratic nominee in that year's presidential election, citing her stance on phasing out coal energy.

+Justice defeated Republican nominee Bill Cole in the November general election.

 2020

 In January 2019, Justice declared his candidacy for reelection.
 This time, he ran as a Republican, having changed his party registration after a 2017 rally with President Donald Trump.
 He defeated multiple challengers in the Republican primary.

 In the general election campaign, Justice focused on his COVID-19 response, the state's budget surplus, and his work on the substance abuse crisis.
-Several polls had him leading by a large margin over Kanawha County Commissioner Ben Salango in the months preceding Election Day.
+Several polls had him leading by a large margin over Kanawha County commissioner Ben Salango in the months preceding Election Day.
 On November 3, 2020, he defeated Salango with over 63% of the vote to Salango's 30%.
-With his win, he became the first West Virginian Republican gubernatorial candidate to win since Cecil Underwood in 1996 and the first GOP incumbent to win a second term since Arch A. Moore Jr. in 1976.
+With his win, he became the first West Virginian Republican gubernatorial candidate to win since Cecil Underwood in 1996 and the first GOP incumbent to win a second term since Arch A. Moore Jr. in 1972.

-The United Mine Workers endorsed Salango after having endorsed Justice in 2016.
-But Justice was endorsed by the West Virginia Coal Association, which said he had "worked to protect the miners, increase coal production, and explore innovative ways to use coal for new products and downstream job opportunities".
+The United Mine Workers endorsed Salango after having endorsed Justice in 2016, but Justice was endorsed by the businessmen's association West Virginia Coal Association, which said he had "worked to protect the miners, increase coal production, and explore innovative ways to use coal for new products and downstream job opportunities".